joonalaurila0/hotelapp/README.md

 # Multihost or single host deployment?

-If you're using a multihost deployment, you can define environment variables, for example: `$ export MULTIHOST_ONE=myuser@192.168.239.133` and these will be subsequently be used in the Makefile up to two, because thats how many I used myself excluding the local host.
+If you're using a multihost deployment, you can define environment variables, and these will be subsequently be used in the Makefile up to two, because thats how many I used myself excluding the local host.

+For example: `$ export MULTIHOST_ONE=myuser@192.168.239.133`.

 * `MULTIHOST_<number>` environment variables are used in some of the Makefiles and scripts to perform deployment onto other remote hosts.